 Reverse crunches are a well-known core strengthening exercises that specifically target the lower abs.

 Adding a core twist to this exercises not only targets the obliques but also improves stability throughout the lower back, hips, and spine.

 Reverse Crunch Modification: Keep your heels on the ground and perform a 1/2 crunch by reclining 1 inch and then up an inch before performing the side-to-side twist with heels on the ground.

 As the name of this exercise implies, it targets the obliques.
 More specifically the external oblique, internal oblique, and rectus abdominis.

 V-Up Crunches Modification: Lying on your side perform a side, oblique crunch, keeping both legs touching the ground.
-Alternatively, bend your knees and perform the side crunch while lifting your bent knees off the ground, similar to the above v-up.
+Focus on contracting the abs to move your torso up.
+Alternatively, bend your knees at a 90 degree angle (rather than extending legs straight) and lift your legs while perform the side crunch, similar to the above v-up.